Overview

 Speed bottlenecks

-Tasks that should take 30 seconds per member often took 1-2 minutes, eating into valuable coaching time and creating frustration for both coaches and members.
+Tasks that should take 30 seconds per member often took 1-2 minutes.

-After conversations with coaches and alignment sessions with leadership, I noticed that there were key tensions that needed to be addressed in order to launch CXP successfully.
+After conversations with coaches and leadership, I noticed a few competing needs that needed to be addressed.

 01